weicheng2138/portfolio-nuxt/README.md

     ```

     - Beginning loader svg animation is in ./components/loader.js
+    - Variants section in tailwind.config.js gives the ability for some css attributes.
+We have **hover** **responsive** **focus**, etc. Some of them are not default to in the attributes.
+You have to automatically edited.

+5. Tips of Nuxt

     - asyncData() can not be used in components, components take only pure vue stuff.
     - Normal spa mode will load empty dom, but not universal mode (SSR).
 SSR web will load dom at the beginning.
-SSR will evalute the vue component in the server.
+SSR will evalute the vue component in the server (SEO purpose for existing DOM).
 After the first load (refresh), it will run on client side (Turn to be SPA), including nuxt-link and router.

 ## Build Setup